 If you’re going to attend Holi, be warned that everything you wear will be ruined.
 I personally think this shirt got infinitely better.

-Or… just screw all this advice and buy the most hideous shirt you can find
+Or… just screw all this advice and buy the loudest shirt you can find

-4. Genie pants.
 Genie pants, or harem pants, are everywhere in Southeast Asia and the Subcontinent, so you’ll always be able to find a pair in a colour or pattern you like.
+Despite being an almost cliched part of the backpacker uniform, I still felt I was able to make them look fashionable.
 I almost never wear trousers, but I found these to be amazingly comfortable and really fun to wear.
 Still trying to figure out how to wear them in London…

-These wardrobe tips also apply to other parts of Asia, including Nepal!
+These wardrobe tips can also apply to some other parts of Asia, including Nepal!

-5. Saris.
-I mean, when in India, right?
-Saris are incredibly cheap in India (I paid approximately ten dollars for each, but be warned that you get what you pay for), and they are so much fun to wear.
-I felt absolutely beautiful whenever I put one on.
-There are plenty of tutorials on YouTube on how to tie one, but after I was shown once by a local woman it was fairly easy to do.
+Saris can be incredibly cheap in India (I paid approximately ten dollars for each, but be warned that you get what you pay for).
+I felt absolutely beautiful whenever I put one on, and was encouraged by my Indian friends to wear them while in the country, so I wore them for special occasions.
+There are plenty of tutorials on YouTube on how to tie one, but after I was shown once by a friend it was fairly easy to do.

 It also helps if you have a predilection for shoes like these